white-label-development/umbraco-fun/README.md

 learning umbraco....

-tutorials are all a bit basic - but I am a beginner so lets see how this goes.
-Created the David Hasselhof tribute site as a simple work area, and treven.co.uk as a real world, slightly overblown (could be simpler, but then I'd miss learning opportunities)
+Tutorials are all a bit basic - but I am a beginner so lets see how this goes.

++ Created the David Hasselhof tribute site as a simple work area,
++ Created treven.co.uk as a real world, slightly overblown project (could be simpler, but then I'd miss learning opportunities)

-xxxx.localtest.me > 127.0.0.1 trick is new (not Um specific)
+`xxxx.localtest.me > 127.0.0.1` trick is new to me (not Um specific)

-### "Implementor tips" / Different DocType usages
+## "Implementor tips" / Different DocType usages

-Create pages, but without direct 'properties'.
-Instead, create Compositions and apply these to the pages. eg:New Compostion > Document Type without a Template > "Visibility Controls" > add umbracoNaviHide > TrueFalse. add hideFromXmlMap > true false.
++ Create pages, but without direct 'properties'.
+Instead, create Compositions and apply these to the pages.

+eg: New Compostion > Document Type without a Template > "Visibility Controls" > add umbracoNaviHide > TrueFalse. add hideFromXmlMap > true false.

 Other compositions might be "Content Controls", "Article Controls", "Header Controls".
 Of note: "Contact Form Controls" - which contains entries for a SucessMessage and a FailureMessage.
 Good idea!

 Use of Elements for icons, for use in nested content etc.

 To reiterate (with help from Moriyama) broadly speaking there are:

 + ‘Compositions’ - used to group properties together and reuse them in the construction of other Document Types
 + ‘Elements’ - these new smaller schema configurations for defining repeating items in Nested Content